 - Other articles the importation or circulation of which is prohibited in the country of destination.

-- Lithium batteries that are a) packed with equipment but not installed in equipment, and b) without the equipment they operate (individual batteries) are prohibited from being shipped through the DHL eCommerce Solutions Expedited Max and Expedited network or International network (with the exception of Canada).
-In addition, Shippers are required to adhere and comply with the DHL eCommerce Solutions Battery Shipping Policy.
-The most current version of the DHL eCommerce Solutions Battery Shipping Policy is available here.
+- Lithium batteries that are a) packed with equipment but not installed in equipment, and b) without the equipment they operate (individual batteries) are prohibited from being shipped through the DHL eCommerce Expedited Max and Expedited network or International network (with the exception of Canada).
+In addition, Shippers are required to adhere and comply with the DHL eCommerce Battery Shipping Policy.
+The most current version of the DHL eCommerce Battery Shipping Policy is available here.

 Shippers are required to mark the outer container of the tendered mail piece containing liquids to indicate the nature of the contents.